douglas-archives/pytar/README.rst

-NOTE: If you like this idea, you really should look at `unp <https://github.com/mitsuhiko/unp>`_.
+NOTE: If you like this idea, you really should try the `unp <https://github.com/mitsuhiko/unp>`_.

 ====================
 (Experimental) Pytar